 Separate serum from cells ASAP or within 2 hours of collection.
 Transfer 1 mL serum to an ARUP Standard Transport Tube.
 (Min: 0.15 mL)

 CSF or plasma.
-Contaminated, heat-inactivated, hemolyzed, or severely lipemic specimens.
+Contaminated, heat-inactivated, severely hemolyzed, severely lipemic, and severely icteric specimens.

 After separation from cells: Ambient: 48 hours; Refrigerated: 2 weeks; Frozen: 1 year (avoid repeated freeze/thaw cycles)